-Module number Module name Lecturer in charge ET-12 12 02 Design of Microelectromechanical Systems Prof. DrIng. habil.
-U. Marschner Contents and Contents of the module are objectives Design of microsystems with mode of technological procedures and components, sensors and actuate plete systems) processes (electrical 2.
-Electromechanical networks with magnetic, fluidic (acoustic) and concluding their interactions (common their behaviour simulation with e tion software, such as SPICE), oupled subsystems in- on circuit diagram and Combination of network simulation finite element modelling (comple of electrical and non-electrical complex. te systems consisting The students have knowledge - he basic model descriptions of te chnological processes, for effective design and clear analysis of the dynamic behaviour of electromechanical and electromagnetic systems, on the function and modelling of reversible converters in sensors and actuators, the functionality and possible applications of finite el- ement methods and finite difference methods, - for the overall system description using HDL languages.
+Module number Module name Lecturer in charge ET-12 12 02 Design of Microelectromechanical Prof. DrIng. habil.
+U. Marschner Contents and Systems Contents of the module are O. Marschiler objectives Design of microsystems with modelling and simulation of technological procedures and processes (electrical components, sensors and actuators as well as complete systems) 2.
+Electromechanical networks with magnetic, fluidic (acoustic) and concluding their interactions (common their behaviour simulation with e tion software, such as SPICE), oupled subsystems in- on circuit diagram and 3.
+Combination of network simulation finite element modelling (completed) of electrical and non-electrical columns. te systems consisting The students have knowledge - he basic model descriptions of te chnological processes, for effective design and clear analysis of the dynamic behaviour of electromechanical and electromagnetic systems, on the function and modelling of reversible converters in sensors and actuators, the functionality and possible applications of finite element methods and finite difference methods, for the overall system description using HDL languages.
 Modes of teaching and learning 4 hours per week lectures, 2 hours per week tutorials, 1 hour per week Paperwork and self-study.
-Prerequisites The competences to be acquired in the rechnical Mechanics and Scientific Fundquired.
-Usability The module is a compulsory elective module in the field of microelectronics in the diploma course in electrical engineering, in the diploma course in information systems engineering and in the master course in electrical engineering.
-Requirements for the award of ECTS credit points The credit points are acquired if the module examination is passed.
+Prerequisites The competences to be acquired in the r Technical Mechanics and Scientific Funda quired.
+Usability The module is a compulsory elective mo microelectronics in the diploma course i ing, in the diploma course in information and in the master course in electrical en n electrical engineer- n systems engineering Requirements for the award of ECTS credit points The credit points are acquired if the module examination is passed.
 The module examination consists of a written paper PL1 of 150 minutes duration and a paper PL2.
-ECTS credit points and grades 7 ECTS credit points The module grade M results from the we grade of the examination performance: Frequency Annually, starting in the summer semester Workload 210 hours Duration 1 semester
+ECTS credit points and grades 7 ECTS credit points The module grade M results from the we grade of the examination performance: Frequency Annually, starting in the summer semest er Workload 210 hours Duration 1 semester